Tankless On-Demand Water Heaters for Indianapolis Area Homes

 - Professionally maintained tankless water heaters have a longer life expectancy than tank water heaters.
 They will operate as long as 20 years as compared to an average of 10 years for a tank water heater.

 - Tankless water heaters can be safer since they only operate when hot water is needed unlike tank water heaters that are constantly heating and reheating water.
 Many tankless water heaters have several features to further increase their safety.
-For instance, some models include monitoring systems that provide information about water pressure and flow; and, if a system fails, it would automatically turn off the heater.
+For instance, some models include monitoring systems that provide information about water pressure and flow rates; and, if a system fails, it would automatically turn off the heater.

 - A tankless water heater is compact in size which takes less space; therefore, you have more options on where it can be installed in your home.